 Modified Cell Phone Terminal

-Modified mobile payment terminals are cell phones that serve as a telephone and a payment terminal.
-With built in swiping technology, they are ideal for merchants that sell at trade shows, public events, kiosks, or accept payment after delivering products or rendering services at businesses or residences.
+Modified mobile payment terminals are cell phones that serve as telephone and payment terminals.
+With built-in swiping technology, they are ideal for merchants that sell at trade shows, public events, and kiosks, or accept payment after delivering products or rendering services at businesses or residences.